elena-dogman/online-store/README.md

 Welcome to the Online-Store project!
-We specialize in selling customized Felt boots.
+We are dedicated to developing a website for a business that sell customized felt boots, helping them to showcase their products online.